fxnormaluser/steem-deutschbot/README.md

-# deutschbot
+# steem-deutschbot

-Deutschbot is a discord/steem bot curators content in the steem blockchain.
+steem-deutschbot is a discord/steem bot to curate content under pre-defined tags in the steem blockchain.
+The discord interface is to edit a list of curators, blacklist users and adjust a threshold.
+The bot will calculate a score for each post, based on the votes of the curators and their vote's weights.
+Once the score reaches the threshold, the bot will vote for the post, too.
+( vote_weight = 100%  ^= score += 10000 )

 #### Installation